jb496/iiwari-demo/README.md

 cd iiwari-demo
 python3 rpi.py
 ```
-Connect to websocket server in broadcaster.py
+Connect to websocket server in broadcaster.
-Capture videos and save it to a buffer
+Capture videos and save it to a buffer.

 ## Hardware requirements